 Finding people who are passionate about a cause is one of the best ways to guarantee a strong level of commitment.
 A volunteer who is highly-motivated by a cause is often willing to put in a great deal of work to help an event supporting that cause.
 They understand that the event is working towards goals that they themselves believe.
 It's almost as if the event is helping them as much as they are helping the event.

 Attracting these types of volunteers will require developing some brand awareness.
 They have to first learn of your event, the cause it is supporting and then, learn that you are seeking volunteers.
 If it were to happen in any other order they might not be willing to offer their services.

 To find passionate volunteers, you need to show that you're passionate.
 Use social media to get your message and your cause out to the public.
 Create thought provoking posts that are more likely to be shared.
 This will spread your message through the networks until the right people find it.
-Use these tips on how to source volunteers using social media.
 Then, look for online discussion forums and groups that relate to your cause, share your passion by contributing stories, then mention your event and how you're looking for help.